UCaNLabUMB/gr-owc/README.md

 Alternatively, gr-owc can also be installed directly into the desired GNURadio prefix using PyBOMBS.
 For this, follow the steps below:

+1-) Configure PyBOMBS for default configuration with 'pybombs auto-config'

+2-) Point PyBOMBS to the recipes for installing OOT modules.
+As a default, you can use 'pybombs recipes add-defaults' (adds gr-recipes and gr-etcetra)

-1-) cd into the desired GNURadio prefix folder
+3-) cd into the desired GNURadio prefix folder

-2-) Install gr-owc using pybombs with 'pybombs install gr-owc'
+4-) Install gr-owc using pybombs with 'pybombs install gr-owc'

-3-) Open gnuradio-comapanion from that prefix and you should find a module for gr-owc
+5-) Open gnuradio-comapanion from that prefix and you should find a module for gr-owc